 Model assessment

 Due to its convenient wrapper functions we used the package mulTree (Guillerme & Healy, 2014) to conduct MCMCglmm (Hadfield, 2015) on each of the 25 imputed datasets.
 We ran the MCMC for 1 000 042 iterations, with burn in of the first 150 000 iterations, and sampling rate of 250.
 All priors were set to uniform and uninformative, which assumes that all values of the parameters are equally likely.
 Each model was run on 2 chains which produced an effective sample size of at least 3000 and all converged successfully (Gelman-Rubin criterion < 1.1).
 Subsequently, the results from all 50 model runs (25 datasets on 2 chains) were pooled using the Rubin’s rule (REFERENCE).
-Finally, the fit of all models to explain brain size was compared using heritability and BIC
+Finally, the fit of all models to explain brain size was compared using heritability and BIC.

 Supplementary material